 Be sure there is enough water that the rags are entirely submerged.

-If there are too many rags to submerge them in one metal container properly, be sure you use a second container.
+If there are too many rags to submerge in one metal container properly, be sure you use a second container.

 Step 8.
 Put a weight on the rags and then close the lid